 4- MEDICATIONS: can they cure GERD Permanently?

-An eight-week course of the standard GERD medication (PPIs such as Esomeprazole) can reverse the esophageal damage caused by acid reflux in 86% of patients
+An eight-week course of standard GERD medication (PPIs such as Esomeprazole) can reverse the esophageal damage caused by acid reflux in 86% of patients.

 So, GERD medications are very effective, but…